zach-monroe/LittleLemon/README.md

 # LittleLemon
 Back-End Developer Capstone Project

-BEFORE DOING ANYTHING
-activate virtual environment using pipenv shell
-(it will not runserver otherwise)

 Login for Django Admin:
 User | Testing
 Passwird | test@123!

-IF USER LOGIN DOES NOT WORK, use python3 manage.py createsuperuser (after activating pipenv shell) to access.

 Paths for testing:
 Generate Token (Using Post Request in Insomnia w/ Valid Login)| http://127.0.0.1:8000/restaurant/api-token-auth/